johnzl-777/johnzl-777/README.md

+> One is always behind in life

+*Dr.Stefan Ostermann, Senior Quantum Scientist*

 ## ⚛️ Greetings, I'm John Long ⚛️

 I'm currently a Scientific Software Developer at [QuEra Computing Inc.](https://www.quera.com/) helping build a little bit of everything from compilers and SDKs to hardware telemetry and educational resources for neutral atom quantum computers.